Below is a collection of stories told by athletes, coaches, parents, and citizens that are concerned about the future of women's sports.

 The most gratifying, rewarding, heart-breaking, life-defining moments of my life happened on that track.
 The most sacred friendships I have were made on that track.
 The entire trajectory of my life was determined on that track.

 I could easily be describing the story belonging to thousands of other young girls and women.
 THIS is why I am now so passionate about saving the integrity of girl’s and women’s sports that I get goosebumps talking about it.
 I get angry.
 I think, how dare you try to take this story away from any young girl in Junior High or High School.
-How dare you try and take this story away from a woman in college.
+How dare you try to take this story away from a woman in college.
 How dare you try and take this story away from a women vying for a place on the world stage.
 Do you know what we have sacrificed?
 Do you know that our sport pulses through our veins?
 Do you know that this story could be ripped away from us by thousandths of a second?
 We earned our spot on that track.
 We succeed because there is a level playing field.
 That needs to be protected.
 That needs to be honored.
 In my opinion, any woman who doesn’t agree isn’t and never was serious about her sport.

-Angela is a Founding Member of Save Women's Sports.
-She currently resides in Minnesota and has been a middle school track coach for five years.
+Angie currently resides in Minnesota and has been a middle school track coach for five years.
 She is passionate about preserving athletic opportunities for females, especially young girls.

 We did not spend countless years fighting for for gender rights in athletic competition, only to have it undone by the hypocritical rantings of the biologically confused transgender community.